 Student Temptations

-Miniatures painted in several students’ alba amicorum copy a plate published in the Speculum Cornelianum (Strasbourg 1618), but the ‘student’ merely continues the ‘everyman’ of earlier representations, and the captioning Spruch goes back at least as far as Bebel’s Proverbia Germanica (1508): Noli peccare/ Deus videt/ Angelus adstat/ Conscientia mordet/ Mors minatur/ Diabolus accusat/ Inferi cruciant [Sin not! / God sees/ the Angel stands by/ Conscience gnaws/ Death threatens/ the Devil accuses/ Hell torments]
+Though the album miniatures painted in these students’ alba amicorum copy a plate published in the Speculum Cornelianum (Strasbourg 1618), the ‘student’ here merely continues the ‘everyman’ of earlier representations, and the captioning Spruch goes back at least as far as Bebel’s Proverbia Germanica (1508): Noli peccare/ Deus videt/ Angelus adstat/ Conscientia mordet/ Mors minatur/ Diabolus accusat/ Inferi cruciant [Sin not! / God sees/ the Angel stands by/ Conscience gnaws/ Death threatens/ the Devil accuses/ Hell torments]

-from the Speculum Cornelianum /2nd ed. of the Pugillus facetiarum — both print-books — in so far as they are not one and the same! — issued in Strasburg in 1618.
+from the Speculum Cornelianum /2nd ed. of the Pugillus Facetiarum — both print-books — in so far as they are not one and the same! — issued in Strasbourg in 1618.

-from the Frans Rosenberg album, adjacent page dated 1615.
-Copenhagen, Det Kongelige Bibliotek, Signatur
+from the album of Frans Rosenberg, adjacent page dated 1615.
+Copenhagen, Det Kongelige Bibliotek,

 NKS 2090 h, 4°

-from the Thielemann Regenstorff album, ante 1625, this scanned from the 1911 Warnecke sale cat.
-Now in the Focke Museum, Bremen..
+from the album of Thielemann Regenstorff, ante 1625 [this scanned from the 1911 Warnecke sale cat.
+The album is now in the Focke Museum, Bremen.]

 perhaps censored on account of the young temptress ? cf. my remarks re the Balthasar von Nostitz image above.